 Encounter great feats of creativity and innovation on an expedition that spotlights human ingenuity—past, present, and future.
 From the startups of Silicon Valley and Barcelona to the pristine beaches of the Seychelles, join scientists, editors, and other thought leaders to discover how new technologies are changing the landscape in conservation, communication, transportation, and economics—and shaping the future of our planet.

 Discover a futuristic fusion of technology and nature at Singapore’s Gardens by the Bay, and wander among its soaring, solar-powered “supertrees.”

-Explore Jaipur, India alongside National Geographic Explorer-in-Residence Jared Diamond and WSJ India Bureau Chief Gordon Fairclough, and gain insights into population dynamics and economic evolution.
+Explore Jaipur, India alongside WSJ India Bureau Chief Bill Spindle, and gain insights into Indian society and its economic evolution.

 Join National Geographic Explorer-in-Residence Enric Sala in the Seychelles and discover how satellite imaging and new techniques in habitat restoration are helping protect these pristine islands.

 Observe Rwanda’s gorillas in the wild, and meet WSJ science writer Robert Lee Holtz and two National Geographic Emerging Explorers to learn about new technologies that are improving the lives of both people and wildlife in Africa.

 Days 1 & 2 — Silicon Valley, California

 Arrive in San Francisco by early afternoon on an independent flight, and transfer to our hotel for check in.
 We begin our journey in the technology hub of Silicon Valley, where groundbreaking innovations like the microchip, personal computer, and smartphone were developed.
 During a panel presentation, examine the